 There are a few companies that run guided tours on the Trail or can assist with getting to the Trail.
-Have a look at the Trail Services Directory for a list of businesses that can help you arrange your Munda Biddi adventure.
+Have a look at the Cycle Friendly Business Directory for a list of businesses that can help you arrange your Munda Biddi adventure.

 Unfortunately at this time, public transport options to the Trail are limited.
 Links to the Trail can be provided by the Midland train station (via the Railway Heritage Trail to Mundaring)* and the Kelmscott train station (for joining near Carinyah campsite) but they involve some riding before you reach the Trail.
 Check with Transperth 13 62 13 for timetable options.
 During peak hours (7-9am and 4-6pm) bikes are only allowed to go counter to peak flow and are not allowed in the main Perth City station.